 A Leader in the Hospitality Industry

-We had the exclusive opportunity to sit down with Olivier Lordonnois, the General Manager of The Mark Hotel.
+We had the exclusive opportunity to sit down with Daniel Grau, the Hotel Manager of Rosewood Beijing.

-What was your design inspiration for The Mark?
+What was your design inspiration for Rosewood Beijing?

 What is unique about your property?

-What are the most important decorative elements in your hotel?
+What are the most important decorative elements in your home?

 How do you define luxury?

-If you only have 72 hours in New York City what would you recommend doing or seeing?
+If you only have 72 hours in Beijing what would you recommend doing or seeing?